patternfly-kotlin/patternfly-kotlin/README.md

 ```

 To see more components in action, take a look at the [showcase](https://patternfly-kotlin.github.io/patternfly-fritz2-showcase/).
 Read the [API documentation](https://patternfly-kotlin.github.io/patternfly-fritz2/patternfly-fritz2/) to learn how to use the various components.

+## Feedback

+PatternFly Fritz2 is heavily under development.
+So the API might change and things might not work as expected.
+Please give feedback and report any [issues](https://github.com/patternfly-kotlin/patternfly-fritz2/issues) you come across.